dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 a slot out of the wifi contention window and transmitting.

-Because there is contention for the non-duplex media, the real estimate before you can grab the media again is X + active stations.
+Because there is contention for the non-duplex media, the real estimate before you can grab the media again is X + Y stations also trying to transmit.
 It's worse than that - which device will win the election, is random.
 One device might get a chance to transmit 2 or 3 times before another device wins.
 If the AP wins multiple times we end up draining its queue without accumulating enough packets in the reverse direction to keep a TCP flow going.
-There is a lot to be said for real full duplex!
+If the AP loses multiple times then latency can suffer similarly.
+There is a lot to be said for real full duplex like what you get from an ethernet switch!

-Regardless the total time spent waiting for the ability to transmit might be 10s of ms, during which time new packets can arrive from a variety of sources that you could assemble into the new aggregate.
+Regardless: the total time spent waiting for the ability to transmit again might be 10s of ms, during which time new packets can arrive from a variety of sources that you could assemble into the new aggregate.

 Still, arbitrarily waiting for the (minimum time - some overhead) as per the first method described above - would ensure more packets were